 Sunday, August 19th from 11 a.m. to 4 p.m.

-This is in conjunction with EBUKI, and a preliminary event to Clayfest which will be held at the Irish National Heritage Park September 24-29.
-(Come play in the mud with us!)
+This was in conjunction with EBUKI, and a preliminary event to Clayfest which was held at the Irish National Heritage Park September 24-29 (and was an awesome amount of fun!)

 Wednesday, August 22nd from 6 p.m. to 8 p.m.

 We welcomed a few Siggins and Wilson descendants and other visitors to learn about Sigginstown Castle in the context of history and heraldry!
 The had been researching the various families so we could create flags and banners to fly.
 We went through the three buildings as related to the families that built them, discussed the archeology of the site, and explained both the family heraldry and how we merged them into a standard for the castle.